shaag7967/Saleae-IO-Link-Protocol-Analyzer/README.md

 ## Getting started

-### Sniffing hardware setup
+### Hardware setup

 In order to decode IO-Link traffic, you need to attach your [Saleae Logic Analyzer](https://saleae.com/logic) to the C/Q wire between the IO-Link Master and the IO-Link device.
-Use a voltage divider to reduce the 24V (or higher) to e.g. 3V levels.
+Use a voltage divider to reduce the 24V to e.g. 3V levels.
 The IO-Link traffic can then be interpreted as a UART signal (with Rx and Tx on the same wire).

 <img src="https://github.com/shaag7967/Saleae-IO-Link-Protocol-Analyzer/blob/main/doc/img/iolSniffingSetup.drawio.png?raw=true" width="80%" alt="IO-Link Sniffing Setup">

 ### Decoding UART frames (C/Q wire)

-In the first step, the signal on the C/Q wire is interpreted as UART using the builtin "Async Serial" analyzer.
-You have to set the correct settings matching your IO-Link communication speed.
+First, the C/Q wire signal is decoded as UART via the built-in 'Async Serial' analyzer.
+You must configure the settings to correspond with your IO-Link transmission rate.

 <img src="https://github.com/shaag7967/Saleae-IO-Link-Protocol-Analyzer/blob/main/doc/img/saleae_asyncSerialAnalyzerSettings_COM2.drawio.png?raw=true" width="80%" alt="async serial analyzer settings">

 ### Adding IO-Link Protocol Analyzer(s)

-To give these UART frames a meaning, you add one or more IO-Link Protocol Analyzer.
-Every analyzer is giving you only one type of information.
-E.g. if you want to see Diagnosis and ISDU data, add an analyzer for the Diagnosis data and another one for the ISDU data.
+To interpret these UART frames, you can add one or more IO-Link Protocol Analyzers.
+Each analyzer provides a specific type of information.
+For example, if you want to monitor both diagnostic and ISDU data, you would add one analyzer for the diagnostic data and a second one for the ISDU data.

+#### M-Sequences

+#### Process Data

+#### Events / Diagnosis

+#### Direct Parameter (Page 1)

+#### Indexed Service Data Unit (ISDU)

 > If you want to change the output type (Analyzer Mode) later, you can do this by editing the analyzer settings.